 For me, teaching and tutoring is not a one-size-fits-all approach.
 Every student has a unique style of learning and I believe that it's my job to honor that.

-Besides teaching at the university level full time and tutoring, I love to run and hike with my dog, cook, eat, do yoga, read novels and short stories, and binge watch Netflix and Amazon series.
+Besides teaching at the university level full time and tutoring, I love to run and hike with my dogs, practice yoga, read, and watch movies.

 Education & Certification